|

 filesystem version information.
 This value

-is currently 1, 2, 3, or 4 in the low 4
+is currently 1, 2, 3, or 4 in the low 4 bits.

-bits.
-If the low bits are 4 then the other
+If the low bits are 4 then the other bits

-bits have additional meanings.
-1 is the
+have additional meanings.
+1 is the original

-original value.
-2 means that attributes
+value.
+2 means that attributes were used.
+3

-were used.
-3 means that version 2 inodes
+means that version 2 inodes (large link

-bitmask version of the version number.
-In
+of the version number.
+In this case, the

-this case, the other bits are used as flags
+other bits are used as flags (0x0010:

-(0x0010: attributes were used, 0x0020:
+attributes were used, 0x0020: version 2

-version 2 inodes were used, 0x0040: quotas
+inodes were used, 0x0040: quotas were used,

-were used, 0x0080: inode cluster alignment
+0x0080: inode cluster alignment is in force,

-is in force, 0x0100: data stripe alignment
+0x0100: data stripe alignment is in force,

-is in force, 0x0200: the shared_vn field is
+0x0200: the shared_vn field is used, 0x1000:

-used, 0x1000: unwritten extent tracking is
+unwritten extent tracking is on, 0x2000:

-on, 0x2000: version 2 directories are in
+version 2 directories are in use).

 sectsize